About Us

 Who We Are

 “Therefore we do not lose heart.
 Though outwardly we are wasting away, yet inwardly we are being renewed day by day.
-17 For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
-18 So we fix our eyes not on what is seen, but on what is unseen.
+For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
+So we fix our eyes not on what is seen, but on what is unseen.
 For what is seen is temporary, but what is unseen is eternal.”
-2 Corinthians 4:16-18

 God created all people for an eternal relationship with Himself.
 In each human heart, there is a void in our heart that may only be filled by knowing God through His son Jesus.
 Once you choose to follow Jesus, you have the amazing opportunity to invest in how you will spend your eternity!
 All followers of Jesus will go to Heaven.
 But how you invest your time, your talents, and your treasure will impact your eternal life as God promises more blessings to those who are faithful in this life.
 We named our ministry Hearts for Eternity to remind ourselves and everyone we speak with that our focus should remain on eternity rather than the temporary things of this world.

 The Hearts for Eternity team includes a deep and diverse group of ministry leaders who share a passion for Jesus and the spiritual formation of His followers.
-God has guided our team in creating a special prayer retreat experience where we help Jesus followers learn to listen for the Lord’s voice.
+God has guided our team in creating special prayer retreat experiences where we help Jesus followers learn to listen for His voice.
 We believe one of the best ways you can prepare for Eternity is by learning to listen to the Lord as He speaks to you today!

 Dr. Bryce Norton